 The Treatment Process for a Front Tooth Implant

-Initially, you will require a consultation with Dr. Rahmani so he can assess your dental health.
-If the tooth is still in your mouth, Dr. Rahmani will evaluate it carefully, just to make sure it cannot be saved.
+Initial evaluation: Initially, you will require a consultation with Dr. Rahmani, dental implants NYC expert and top New York specialist so he can assess your dental health.
+If the front tooth is still in your mouth, Dr. Rahmani will evaluate it carefully, just to make sure it cannot be saved.

-The next stage is for your implant treatment to be planned with state-of-the-art computer guided surgery.
-You will need a cone beam CT scan, providing detailed 3-D images of your teeth and jaws, allowing Dr. Rahmani to preplan your implant surgery and to create your custom treatment plan.
+Custom treatment plan: The next stage is for your implant treatment to be planned with state-of-the-art computer guided surgery.
+You will need a cone beam CT scan, providing detailed 3-D images of your front tooth and jaws, allowing Dr. Rahmani to preplan your implant surgery and to create your custom treatment plan.

-The treatment plan is transferred to a surgical stent or guide which is a type of specialized template used during surgery.
+Preplanning your surgery: The treatment plan is transferred to a surgical stent or guide which is a type of specialized template used during surgery.
 It ensures the implant is placed at exactly the precise position, depth and angulation determined in your treatment plan.
-Preplanning your surgery helps to eliminate errors while ensuring you receive an implant tooth that looks and feels fabulous, and which is fully functional.
+Preplanning your surgery helps to eliminate errors while ensuring you receive dental implant front tooth that looks and feels fabulous, and which is fully functional.

 If you need a tooth removing, Dr. Rahmani can almost certainly do this at the same time as fitting a dental implant.
 He will use a removal technique called an atraumatic tooth extraction which minimizes damage to the alveolar bone.
 It’s also sometimes possible to place a small amount of bone grafting material at the same time as a dental implant, rather than to place it during a separate surgery.

-Because treatment is preplanned, the actual surgery for placing a front tooth implant is very quick, and you may only require local anesthetic, but if you feel nervous then ask about sedation dentistry which will ensure you feel completely comfortable and relaxed during the short procedure.
-Afterward, you will be given full instructions on how to care for the implant site as it heals.
+Front tooth implant surgery in NYC: Because treatment is preplanned, the actual surgery for placing a front tooth implant is very quick, and you may only require local anesthetic, but if you feel nervous then ask about sedation dentistry which will ensure you feel completely comfortable and relaxed during the short front tooth implant procedure.
+Afterward, you will be given full instructions on how to care for the single implant site as it heals.

 No Need to Worry You Will Be Left without a Tooth

-You will receive a temporary tooth on the same day.
+You will receive a temporary tooth on the same day of your front tooth implant procedure in NYC.
 The tooth is mostly for aesthetic purposes only, and you should avoid biting on the tooth while it heals.
 It’s likely to be constructed in such a way to ensure it doesn’t contact your opposing teeth.
 Once healing is complete, your new permanent tooth is made and fitted, completing your treatment and leaving you to enjoy your newly rejuvenated smile.